DONNA GEPHART -- DETAILED AUTHOR BIO

 High school was better.
 I wrote articles for the school newspaper and our local weekly newspaper, played tennis, won a couple writing contests, worked part-time at a shoe store, got good grades and enjoyed hanging out with my buds.

 College was better still.
 I worked really hard, but had loads of fun, too.
 I climbed Mount Nittany.
 Twice.
 I spent a lot of time at The Creamery.
 And the library.
 I loved my short story writing class.
 Overall, I had a wonderful time living in Happy Valley, attending Penn State.
 Here I am with my roommate, Linda, celebrating her graduation.

 After graduating from college, I moved back to Philadelphia and married this great guy.
-Dan and I have been married more than twenty years and have two terrific sons, who are now way taller than I am!
+Dan and I have been married more than twenty-five years and have two terrific sons, who are now way taller than I am!
 I spent several years working as an editor at a greeting card company.
 After that, I worked from home to raise our sons and write for greeting card companies, magazines and, of course, publishers of books for children, like Penguin Random House.